 “Bad faith” is a standard of conduct that can increase the types of damages available significantly.
 Bad faith occurs when a fiduciary acts knowingly or intentionally in a way that is adverse to the interest of a beneficiary, when the fiduciary has an improper motive.

 On the other hand, “good faith” occurs when a fiduciary subjectively believes her defense is viable and her conduct is reasonable in light of existing law.
 Good faith generally exists where a fiduciary acts with honest intention.
 Predictably, a finding of good faith can help to put a cap on some of the available damages.

 Negligence occurs when a fiduciary failed to take appropriate action without having an improper motive.
 Negligence is divided into “gross negligence” and “reckless indifference.”
 Gross negligence is when the fiduciary should have known better (or did know better) than to take a particular action, but went ahead and did it anyway.
 Reckless indifference, however, occurs when a fiduciary consciously disregards risky conduct and engages in the conduct despite the unreasonableness of it.
 Degrees of negligence can also affect the damages awarded to a successful beneficiary.

 A fiduciary’s conduct is of very high importance.
 It is essential that every fiduciary always uphold the fiduciary obligations entrusted to him, acting reasonably and in good faith always.

 Being a fiduciary can seem to be a daunting task.
 In some cases, the fiduciary fails to execute his or her duties to the requirements of the law.
 If you are having issues in terms of a trust, estate, probate or other type of dispute that may involve issues of fiduciary duty, please reach out to one of the attorneys working in our Dallas, Texas, office.
-We offer a free consultation and can help begin to discover the real legal issues in play.
+We offer a no charge initial phone consultation and can help begin to discover the real legal issues in play.